Skip to content

 Alcohol Rehab in Kentucky

 Data from the National Institute on Alcohol Abuse indicates as many as seventeen million American adults meet the diagnostic criteria for an alcohol use disorder.
-Additionally, nearly one million more adolescents and teens (between the ages of twelve and seventeen) have alcohol use disorders to varying severity.
+Additionally, nearly one million more adolescents and teens (between the ages of twelve and seventeen) have alcohol use disorders of varying severity.
 Alcoholism or alcohol use disorder, as it is called in many mental health and addiction treatment settings, is not an illness that occurs overnight.
 Unlike some substances where one use can lead to dependency or addiction, alcohol use disorders emerge out of a pattern of long-term alcohol abuse.
-It is important to note that for most adults, the occasional night out with friends or beer with dinner does not constitute an alcohol use disorder or inevitably lead to alcohol addiction.
+It is important to note that for most adults, the occasional night out with friends or beer with dinner does not constitute an alcohol use disorder or inevitably leads to alcohol addiction.
 However, when finding or consuming alcohol becomes a priority, it is important to seek help from alcohol rehab in Kentucky.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), alcohol is one of the most widely abused substances in the United States.
 Each year, alcohol addiction and alcohol-related causes are responsible for one out of every twenty deaths that occur worldwide.
 It is estimated that nearly 90,000 people in the United States lose their lives to alcohol-related causes each year.
-Of those, more than 30 dies from the effects of alcohol poisoning.
+Of those, more than 30 die from the effects of alcohol poisoning.
 In the same report, SAMHSA indicates that nearly 8% of American adults (seventeen and older) have an alcohol use disorder.
 Yet, fewer than 7% seek or receive potentially lifesaving addiction treatment at an inpatient alcohol rehab in Kentucky.

 The Substance Abuse and Mental Health Services Administration notes Kentucky also struggles with significant issues related to alcohol abuse.
 Data provided in late 2019 indicated Kentucky had the third-highest rate of binge drinking in the United States.
 Additionally, nearly 5.5% of Kentucky residents struggled with an alcohol use disorder in 2018.